supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Minimization using K Map.md

 | $2 = 2^1$ minterms                                   | $4 = 2^2$ minterms                                   |
 | 1 variable is missing                                | 2 variables are missing                              |

-One sum term covers $2^k$ maxterms, where $k$ is the number of missing variables in the sum term.
+One sum term covers $2^m$ maxterms, where $m$ is the number of missing variables in the sum term.

 ![[Minimization using K Map-20240520103854665.webp]]